dotCMS/dotconnect-figma-to-uve/composer/instructions.md

 }

 buildSections() {
-    log("Generating TypeScript components for the following sections using provided resources and DotCMS contentlet data models:");
+    log("Generating JavaScript components for the following sections using provided resources and DotCMS contentlet data models:");
     log("- Header with logo, <Navigation /> component, and links using <Link> from 'next/link'");
     log("- Hero banner with text, image, and call to action");
     log("- Customer logo grid");